mrmagicbg/ojs-bg-edu/README.md

 # ojs-bg-edu

-Deployment playbook and localization resources for installing and operating Open Journal Systems (OJS) 3.5.0 with English and Bulgarian language support in academic / on‑prem environments.
+Deployment playbook and localization resources for installing and operating Open Journal Systems (OJS) 3.5.0-1 with fully parallel English and Bulgarian documentation for academic / on‑prem environments.

+This repository provides two complete documentation trees: English (`docs/en`) and Bulgarian (`docs/bg`).
+Each guide is translated so university administrators can perform deployment, configuration, and operations tasks in their preferred language.

 ## Highlights
 - Ubuntu Server LTS focused walkthrough (with RHEL/Debian notes)